SEAT Arona SUV - Interior & comfort

 The SEAT Arona is well designed and generously equipped inside, but lacks a luxury feel

 Ride quality is generally comfortable, but the FR and FR Sport are noticeably firmer than other models.
-Even on 17-inch wheels, its sporty suspension causes shudders in the cabin when driving on rough road surfaces, and pothole shocks can be quite violent.
+Even on 17-inch wheels, its sporty suspension causes shudders inside the car when driving on rough road surfaces, and pothole shocks can be quite violent.
 Its wider tyres contribute more road noise at speed, though, and the smaller wheels are more comfortable to travel on at motorway speeds.

 SEAT Arona dashboard

-The Arona's interior design closely follows that of the Ibiza, which is cleanly laid-out and high-quality, but lacking the flair you might hope for from a brand that aims to be more fun and stylish than other VW Group marques.
+The Arona's interior design closely follows that of the Ibiza, which is cleanly laid out and high-quality, with more attractive finishes than before and fewer hard surfaces.

-The interior is finished with a number of different textured surfaces that look expensive yet lack the tactile feel of soft-touch materials found in certain rivals.
-There are some contrasting trim pieces that brighten the mood a little, but the only padded surfaces are the seats themselves.
-The FR Sport introduces a more appealing leather-like material in front of the passenger, which is more pleasing to look at than the usual plastic.
+The interior is finished with a number of different textured surfaces that look expensive and gain the soft-touch materials also found in certain rivals.
+There are some contrasting trim pieces that brighten the mood a little, along with LED ambient lighting for the air vents.
+The FR Sport introduces a more appealing 'Microsuede' upholstery, which looks and feels more expensive than the standard cloth fabric.

 In a first for a small crossover, SEAT’s optional Digital Cockpit swaps the standard gauges for a digital instrument 10.25-inch display with Classic, Digital and Dynamic views.
 These prioritise graphical gauges, the sat nav and vehicle settings respectively.
 Get a call over Bluetooth and it appears in a ‘pop-up’.